 We estimate requiring a sample size of 400 households (200 per group).
 Both process (implementation research) and impact (effectiveness trial) evaluations will be carried out using mixed methods.
 Primary outcomes will be longitudinal difference-in-difference analyses of nutrition parameters during the first 1,000 days of life – dietary diversity, fish food intake, stunting prevalence, and height-for-age Z. Other outcomes in the pathways to impact include women's decision-making and empowerment, fisheries yield, fishable biomass, fish spawning potential ratio, and fisher income and earnings.
 Formative research will also be carried out in Taita-Taveta, as a representative inland county to explore access to fish, fish in young-child diets, and future interventions.
 We will conduct in-depth interviews with key informants and structured market observations.

 A three-pronged approach strategy will be applied.
 First, we anticipate transdisciplinary learning and novel paradigms to arise from cooperation across nutrition, fisheries ecology, and anthropology sectors, at both individual and organizational levels.
-Second, we emphasize mentorship and student learning in this project within and among institutions in the US and Kenya.
+Second, we emphasize mentorship and student learning in this activity within and among institutions in the US and Kenya.
 Third, field activities, such as social marketing, intentionally incorporate capacity-building strategies to deepen understanding among participants, community health workers, and other community members for fish nutrition and sustainable fisheries.
 Also, in the field, we expect to impart learning on research methods and technology applications, such as use of mobile phones for fisher and household communication.

 Our study offers an exciting opportunity to contribute to the nutrition-sensitive evidence base.
-This research-for-development project can serve as a model for other programs in Kenya and globally for support of SSF and aquaculture production.
+This research-for-development activity can serve as a model for other programs in Kenya and globally for support of SSF and aquaculture production.
 Strategically positioned in Kenya, it can offer new prototypes of support to entire fisher households, biodiversity-nutrition linkages, and application of scalable technologies.